Ordnas1/poke-scout/README.md

 ## Installation
 From the top of the project:
-- create a virtualenv (highly, highly recommended).
+- create and activate a virtualenv (highly, highly recommended).
 - run the `make install` command or `pip install -r requirements.txt`.

 ## Usage